 If permission is not granted, the requirements of The Notice must be complied with.
-Any major fire hazard reduction request which can not be resolved between the applicant and an authorised Bush Fire Control Officer for determination.
+Any major fire hazard reduction request which can not be resolved between the applicant and an authorised Bush Fire Control Officer may be referred to the Chief Bush Fire Control Officer for determination.